Nom-nom-hub/inteli-packs/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Documentation

+For detailed usage instructions and advanced features, please refer to our documentation site: [Documentation Link](https://your-docs-link-here.com) (To be updated)  You can also build the documentation locally using `npm run docs:build` and serve it using `npm run docs:serve`.

 ## Support

-For support or to report issues, please open an issue on our [GitHub repository](https://github.com/Nom-nom-hub/inteli-packs/issues).
+For support and questions, please open an issue on our GitHub repository: [GitHub Issues](https://github.com/Nom-nom-hub/inteli-packs/issues)

-## Future Development

-Future development will focus on expanding the range of AI providers supported, adding new commands and functionalities, and improving the overall user experience.
-We are also exploring the possibility of adding plugin support to extend the capabilities of Inteli-Packs.
+Remember to replace `"https://your-docs-link-here.com"` with the actual link to your documentation site once it's deployed.
+Also, ensure a `CONTRIBUTING.md` and `LICENSE` file exist in your project root.